 10. Do I have to donate?
 3

-No, you are not required to make a donation to download or use Horos.
-It is totally free to download.
-Horos, however, counts on the many contributions made by the community to continue operating and evolving.
+No, you are not required to make a donation to download or use Horos – it is completely free to download!
+Horos, however, counts on the many generous contributions made by the community to continue operating and evolving.
 It is thanks to your donations that we have been able to hire additional programmers, add plugins, and continue to increase Horos’s functions.
 Purview, the chief sponsor of Horos, has pledged to match every contribution made to at least double the value of your contribution.